 Coronavirus situation in Lapland now

-The translated version of the coronavirus review for Lapland is published once a week.
+The translated version of the coronavirus review for Lapland is published weekly.

 Lapland Hospital District